MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Entities can be attached to players and avatar NPCs.

 !!! warning Attaching multiple entities to one player.
-    It's possible for a VR player to put multiple entities on their head at the same time, for example.
+    It's possible for a [VR players](#identifying-players) to put multiple entities on their head at the same time, for example.
 You can also use [scripted attach](#scripted-attach) to put multiple entities on a player at the same attachment anchor.
 If this behavior is undesirable, you should track when entities are attached to which players and handle the case where a second entity is attached to an anchor.

 ## Creating an Attachable